ByteSizeMarie/The-Odin-Project/foundations/3-JavaScript-Basics/notes.md

    - `${variable}` - similar to f-string in Python called "Template Literals", inserts variables into a string using backticks

+ - #### Conditional Statements
+   - **if** to specify a block of code to be executed, if a specified condition is true
+   - **else** to specify a block of code to be executed, if the same condition is false
+   - **else if** to specify a new condition to test, if the first condition is false
+   - **switch** to specify many alternative blocks of code to be executed

 - #### Interaction's in the Browser
    - alert() - shows a modal window (user cant interact with anything until they closed the window with "ok")